- Dorsal approach

 This allows access to the radiocarpal articular surface on the radial column.

-Once the compartments have been elevated and the distal radius exposed, the capsule may be opened in order to expose the articular surfaces.
+Once the compartments have been elevated and the distal radius exposed, the capsule may be opened to expose the articular surfaces.

 A plate may be applied to the radial column through this approach.